oivvio/timew-fzf/README.md

     timew twfzf 6m

+But why do all that typing, like an animal, when you can just type...

+    rr

-There is a utility script `rr` included in the repo.
-It will stop any currently running interval and then launch the above command which an option to override the 6 months.
+to launch a utility script that will stop any currently running interval and then launch the above command which an option to override the 6 months, so...

+    rr 2y

+will let you select among intervals from the last two years.